 Which I translate as:

-“What ʿAbd Allāh Harun, the Commander of the Faithful, may God prolong his stay, ordered to be taken possession of for him the land of the district of Lower-Ashmun by ʿAbd al-Jabbār b. al-Waḍāḥ executive of the ṣāḥib al-Kharāj al-Khaṣīb b. ʿAbd…”
+“What ʿAbd Allāh Harun, the Commander of the Faithful, may God prolong his stay, ordered to be taken possession for him of the land of the district of Lower-Ashmun by ʿAbd al-Jabbār b. al-Waḍāḥ executive of the ṣāḥib al-Kharāj al-Khaṣīb b. ʿAbd…”

 The interpretation of this stela remains open to discussion and it is part of our current investigation to shed light on what this stela might have been.
 For now, we want to highlight the names present on this stone that confirm the role of al-Khaṣīb in Egypt as amīr, here referring to the ṣāḥib al-kharāj.
 The term amīr in documents, be they papyri, coins, or here stones, could equally refer to the governor or the ṣāḥib al-kharāj, and in this case, the rest of the evidence supports the interpretation of ṣāḥib al-kharāj.